digitalocean/logmatcher/README.md

 ## Match Types

-**MatchType** is essentially an enumerator that represents the many possible comparitor operators on which some of the matchers rely.
+**MatchType** is essentially an enumerator that represents the many possible comparison operators on which some of the matchers rely.
 Those types are included here for reference in both their Golang and string-encoded
 representations: